 GED Prep At Home

-Getting all set for the GED test at home has become pretty easy with the help of online study courses.
-There are some pretty good online GED programs that will help you navigate through the course material to get ready for testing day,
+Getting all set for the GED test at home has become pretty easy with the help of online study courses such as our prep.
+Onsego online GED classes offer everything needed to pass all 4 GED tests.

-You Might Pass The GED Test Without Learning
+Can I Pass The GED Test Without Learning?

-Some states even require GED applicants to first take a prep course and/or to score sufficiently on the official GED Ready Practice Test prior to taking the official test.
-Read about your state here.
+Some states even require GED applicants to first take a prep course and/or to score sufficiently on the official GED Ready® Practice Test prior to taking the official test.
+For GED requirements in your state, <- check here.

 In Some States, You Need To Take Classes